United States Army Air Force, Fifteenth Air Force, 98th Bomb Group, 345th Bomb Squadron

 Many thanks to Dave Hatherell for help with information regarding this aircraft loss and to Chanda Keith for the local research.
 The crew listings are based upon the B-24 database by The Pyramiders (98th Bomb Group Veterans).

 Section X Site 31,Knoxville National Cemetery, 939 Tyson Street, Knox County, Tennessee.

 Frederick Masset’s body was returned to the United States and interred on Friday 7 July 1950, nearly six years after his death.
+In time, his parents joined him here.
 Two other members of the ‘Pappy’ crew were buried here at the same time; Staff Sergeant Nicholas Curci from Norwood in Connecticut, and Technical Sergeant Eugene F Sli(c)ker from Ashley in Pennsylvania.
 It was reported in the Knoxville Journal that this cemetery was chosen as it was centrally located within the three home towns.